 1. Know the basic tenets of Hoodoo conjure work.

-Find and gather strong appropriate tools and supplies.
+Find and gather appropriate solid tools and supplies.
 Traditional herbs, minerals, talismans, candles, and other spiritual supplies such as powders, condition oils, bath crystals, and conventional tools like flannel bags, bottles, boxes, nails, etc., must be considered.

 Also, know the traditional ritual procedures in conjure work such as dressing the candles, writing or making a petition paper, traditional rites like bath rite or rub-down and tea rite, altar set-up, scriptural or Psalmic magic, proper disposal or employment of curios, powders, etc.